lubuntu-team/manual/source/2/2.4/2.4.7/noblenote.rst

 Useage
 ------
-To start a new note right click on the right hand column new note or :menuselection:`Edit --> New Note`.
+To start a new note right click on the right hand column new note or :menuselection:`Edit --> New note`.
 Then enter a title for this note.
 To open a note double click on that note from the right hand column which will open a new window with your note in it.
 To input text in the note type in the main body of this window after clicking on it.

 If you wish to delete a notebook right click on a notebook and delete notebook, or with the notebook highlighted press :kbd:`Control + D`, or :menuselection:`Edit --> Delete notebook`.